It's Hot Stove season, and MLB.com is keeping track of all the latest free agent and trade rumors right here.

 Don't count Yanks out on Harper or Machado

 Feb.
-16: Even as Spring Training has begun and the Yankees have already made several moves to upgrade a roster that won 100 games last year, don't count New York out when it comes to the two premier free agents remaining on the market, Bryce Harper and Manny Machado.
+16: Even as Spring Training has begun and the Yankees already have made several moves to upgrade a roster that won 100 games last year, don't count New York out when it comes to the two premier free agents remaining on the market, Bryce Harper and Manny Machado.

 "I wouldn't say specifically, but I would reinforce, I'm doing my job," general manager Brian Cashman said Saturday.
 "Whether that's those two players or other players that aren't as significant name value, the job at hand is to constantly be open-minded to ways to make this work the best it can possibly work. ...
 We like what we've done to this point, but we're never a finished product."

-Then again, this is the Yankees, a team that can really never be counted out on big free agents, regardless of the situation.
+Then again, this is the Yankees, a team that can never be counted out on big free agents, regardless of the situation.